Belt and Road Initiative: Asian Infrastructure Investment Bank (AIIB)

 The Asian Infrastructure Investment Bank, first proposed in October 2013, is a development bank dedicated to lending for infrastructure projects.
 As of 2015, China announced that over one trillion yuan (US$160 billion) of infrastructure-related projects were in planning or construction.

 The primary goals of AIIB are to address the expanding infrastructure needs across Asia, enhance regional integration, promote economic development and improve public access to social services.
 At inception, the AIIB was explicitly linked to the BRI.
 The AIIB was subsequently broadened to include investments with states that are not involved with the BRI.

 Loans through AIIB are accessible on AIIB's website, unlike many other forms of Chinese investment through the BRI.

 Silk Road Fund

 On 29 December 2014, China established the Silk Road Fund with total capital of US$40 billion and ¥100 billion.
 The Silk Road Fund invests in BRI infrastructure, resource development, energy development, industrial cooperation, and financial cooperation.
 The Karot Hydropower Project in Pakistan was its first project.

 China Investment Corporation

 China Investment Corporation supports the BRI by investing in its infrastructure projects, participating in other BRI-related development funds, and assisting Chinese corporations with foreign mergers and acquisitions.
 China Investment Corporation also invested in the Silk Road Fund.

 CIC's domestic subsidiary Central Huijin indirectly supports the BRI through its support of domestic financial institutions, such as policy banks or state-owned commercial banks, which in turn fund BRI projects.

 Policy banks

 Policy banks, including the Chinese Development Bank and the Export-Import Bank of China, have important roles in funding BRI projects.

+Chinese state‑owned enterprises (SOEs) also play a major role in financing and executing BRI projects.
+In 2024, SOEs regained a dominant position in BRI investments, led by Sinopec, PowerChina, and China National Chemical Engineering.